Marine Infrastructure and Safety Plan 2021-2025

-Marine and Safety Tasmania (MAST) has now transitioned to a new funding format with an infrastructure and safety plan to replace the 20-year-old Recreational Boating Fund.
+Marine and Safety Tasmania (MAST) transitioned to a funding format with an infrastructure plan to replace the 20-year-old Recreational Boating Fund in 2021.
 The infrastructure plan allows MAST to focus on projects and commence what can be sometimes a lengthy approval process to ensure infrastructure upgrades are “shovel” ready when the funding is available.
 The plan also allows MAST to allocate funds to specific safety initiatives to make boating safer and more enjoyable for all.
 The total spend on infrastructure and safety initiatives through the funding is $1.6 million per annum.

 Purpose

-The Marine Infrastructure Plan sets the parameters and guidelines for the delivery of new and updated recreational boating facilities and services in Tasmania over the next five years by Marine and Safety Tasmania (MAST).
+The Marine Infrastructure Plan 2023-2026 sets the parameters and guidelines for the delivery of new and updated recreational boating facilities and services in Tasmania over the next three years by Marine and Safety Tasmania (MAST).

 MAST wishes to continue to ensure that funds invested in infrastructure are used efficiently and effectively and that these funds are supplemented, where possible, with additional funds from facility owners.
 These owners may be local Councils, Hydro Tasmania, Inland Fisheries Service and other organisations who are prepared to offer the public access to their marine facilities.
 MAST will also continue to source separate State Government and Commonwealth Funding where available.